apotonick/paperdragon/README.md

 ## Summary

-Paperdragon gives you image processing as known from Paperclip, CarrierWave or [Dragonfly](https://github.com/markevans/dragonfly).
+Paperdragon gives you image processing as known from [Paperclip](https://github.com/thoughtbot/paperclip, [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) or [Dragonfly](https://github.com/markevans/dragonfly).
 It allows uploading, cropping, resizing, watermarking, maintaining different versions of an image, and so on.

 It provides a very explicit DSL: **No magic is happening behind the scenes, paperdragon makes _you_ implement the processing steps.**